taPMeppeSols/grav-theme-upmorph-online-soon/README.md

 # Customisation :hammer: :wrench:
 All customisation should be done using [theme inheritance](https://learn.getgrav.org/16/themes/customization#theme-inheritance) to allow for future updates.
 This way we can keep updating and you can keep the feature you care about.
 I hope we all have as much fun as we.
-Good luck :smiley:
+Good luck :smiley: :muscle: :metal: .

 # Preview :see_no_evil: :hear_no_evil: :speak_no_evil: